mbierman/firewalla-tailscale-docker/README.md

 The script is interactive and will guide you through the following steps:

 1.  **Tailscale Auth Key:** You will be prompted to enter your auth key.
-2.  **Advertise Subnets:** The script will detect all the local subnets (LAN and VLANs) configured on your Firewalla and ask you, one by one, if you wish to advertise them on your Tailscale network.
+2.  **Advertise Subnets:** Before this step, please open your Firewalla app and go to Network Manager to identify the names of your networks (LAN, Guest, IoT, etc.) and their corresponding subnets.
+The script will then detect all the local subnets (LAN and VLANs) configured on your Firewalla and ask you, one by one, if you wish to advertise them on your Tailscale network.
 3.  **Exit Node:** You will be asked if you want to use your Firewalla as an exit node.

 Based on your answers, the script will automatically create the `docker-compose.yml` file, pull the container image, and start Tailscale for you.